JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/fourier_surrogates.md

-# Fourier surrogates
+# Fourier-based

-Fourier surrogates are a form of constrained surrogates created by taking the Fourier transform of a time series, then shuffling either the phase angles or the amplitudes of the resulting complex numbers.
+Fourier based surrogates are a form of constrained surrogates created by taking the Fourier transform of a time series, then shuffling either the phase angles or the amplitudes of the resulting complex numbers.
 Then, we take the inverse Fourier transform, yielding a surrogate time series.

-## Random phase surrogates
+## Random phase

 ```@example
-using TimeseriesSurrogates
+using TimeseriesSurrogates, Plots
 ts = AR1() # create a realization of a random AR(1) process
 phases = true
 s = surrogate(ts, RandomFourier(phases))